zubairmh/dpbh-web/README.md

 | <img src="https://raw.githubusercontent.com/edent/SuperTinyIcons/master/images/svg/firefox.svg" width="24px" style="background: white" /> Mozilla Firefox 	|        ✅       	| <ul><li>113.0 (Mac/arm64)</li><li>112.0.2 (Win/x64)</li></ul>   	|
 | <img src="https://raw.githubusercontent.com/edent/SuperTinyIcons/master/images/svg/opera.svg" width="24px" style="background: white" /> Opera           	|        ✅       	| <ul><li>98.0.4759.39 (Mac/arm64)</li><li>98.0.4759.39 (Win/x64)</ul></li>       	|

+### Google Chrome, Microsoft Edge and Opera
+The Pattern Highlighter uses an [API](https://developer.chrome.com/docs/extensions/reference/) that is specified by Google and primarily supported by the Google Chrome browser.
+However, many other browsers also support this Chrome API.
+Since Microsoft Edge and Opera, just like Google Chrome, are built on the [Chromium](https://en.wikipedia.org/wiki/Chromium_(web_browser)) code base, the [API support](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Browser_support_for_JavaScript_APIs) of the three browsers is almost completely identical.
+Consequently, the extension will behave the same way in these browsers.
+This is also to be expected for other browsers that are based on Chromium.

+### Firefox
+Firefox also supports the Chrome API with [some differences and limitations](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Chrome_incompatibilities).
+For the Pattern Highlighter it is only relevant that Firefox [does not support](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json#browser_compatibility) the `background.service_worker` key in the [manifest file](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json) of extensions to define scripts that run in the background.
+Instead, it supports the `background.scripts` key, which is not supported by Chrome.
+Therefore, the Firefox version of the extension requires a custom manifest file.
+The other files are the same as in the Chrome version of the extension.
+The section on [installation in Firefox](#firefox) explains how to create the Firefox version.

+### Safari
+Safari also supports the Chrome API functions required by the Pattern Highlighter.
+Thus, the Pattern Highlighter is functionally fully compatible with Safari.
+However, Safari uses its own format for extensions, which differs from the other browsers.
+Therefore, the code of the Pattern Highlighter must first be converted to a Safari extension.
+This can conveniently be done automatically and is described in the section on [installation in Safari](#safari-1).
 ### Usage

 - **Automatic Detection:** The extension seamlessly scans webpages, automatically identifying and categorizing dark patterns.